 Hold a dance contest to see who has the best Irish jig skills.
-If you have the budget, you could also bring in an instructor for a quick lesson (or even better, see if anyone in the office knows the steps).
+If you have the budget, you could also bring in an instructor for a quick lesson (or even better, see if anyone knows the steps).

-See who decorates their cubicles with the most flare and award a prize to the winner.
+See who decorates their cubicles or home office with the most flare and award a prize to the winner.

 Did you know that St. Patrick’s Day is also associated with trickery?
 That’s because leprechauns, small, mythical sprites, are known for causing mischief.
 According to The Element Encyclopedia of Magical Creatures by John and Caitlin Matthews, these creatures are compilations of water spirits called "luchorpán" (small body) and household fairies who haunted cellars.
 Originally thought to wear red, today they are depicted as little, bearded, old men clad in green.

 There is no real historical connection between leprechauns and St. Patrick’s Day, except that the creatures originally appeared in Irish folklore and mythology.
 Today, however, many people associate leprechauns with the holiday — even dressing up as them in St. Patrick’s Day parades and other events.

 Leprechauns were frequently described as mean-spirited in the past, but now, many depict them as roguish tricksters, shoemakers who hide their treasure in a pot of gold at the end of the rainbow.
 According to legends, anyone who is able to capture a leprechaun will have three wishes in exchange for setting the creature free—but should be careful when making these wishes, since the mischievous natures of leprechauns can make the exchange far from straightforward.